Scale down nodes

 Removing a functional node from a cluster

-A functional PX node may need to be removed from the cluster.
-In this section, we’ll demonstrate: 1- the removal of a node by running commands on itself and 2- the removal of a node from another node.
-The below output from a pxctl status command clarifies the state of the cluster and the different node IPs and node IDs.
+A functional Portworx node may need to be removed from the cluster.
+In this section, we’ll demonstrate the removal of a node by running commands on the node itself as well as the removal of a node from another node.

 Status: PX is operational Node ID: 5f8b8417-af2b-4ea7-930e-0027f6bbcbd1 IP: 172.31.46.119 Local Storage Pool: 1 pool POOL IO_PRIORITY SIZE USED STATUS ZONE REGION 0 LOW 64 GiB 11 GiB Online c us-east-1 Local Storage Devices: 1 device Device Path Media Type Size Last-Scan 0:1 /dev/xvdf STORAGE_MEDIUM_SSD 64 GiB 25 Feb 17 21:13 UTC total - 64 GiB Cluster Summary Cluster ID: 0799207a-eec6-4fc6-a5f1-d4a612b74cc3 IP ID Used Capacity Status 172.31.40.38 ec3ed4b9-68d5-4e83-a7ce-2bc112f5f131 11 GiB 64 GiB Online 172.31.37.211 17a6fb2c-0d19-4bae-a73f-a85e0514ae8b 11 GiB 64 GiB Online 172.31.35.130 a91175b6-ff69-4eff-8b7f-893373631483 11 GiB 64 GiB Online 172.31.45.106 048cc2f8-022e-47d9-b600-2eeddcd64d51 11 GiB 64 GiB Online 172.31.45.56 f9cb673e-adfa-4e4f-a99a-ec8e1420e645 11 GiB 64 GiB Online 172.31.46.119 5f8b8417-af2b-4ea7-930e-0027f6bbcbd1 11 GiB 64 GiB Online (This node) 172.31.39.201 355ee6aa-c7eb-4ac6-b16b-936b1b58aa24 11 GiB 64 GiB Online 172.31.33.151 871c503d-fa6e-4599-a533-41e70a72eafd 11 GiB 64 GiB Online 172.31.33.252 651ca0f4-c156-4a14-b2f3-428e727eb6b8 11 GiB 64 GiB Online Global Storage Pool Total Used : 99 GiB Total Capacity : 576 GiB